ProjectLibertyLabs/reconnection-service/INSTALLING.md

 The internal Redis server included in the complete image is already configured for persistence; it is simply necessary to configure your container pod to map the directory `/var/lib/redis` to a persistent storage volume.

+#### Note: The internal redis server runs as user:group 100:102, so mapped volume permissions must at minimum allow write access to this user.
+How this is provisioned will depend on the specifics of your persistent storage infrastructure.
+If this is not configured properly, the redis server will fail to start, and the application upon launch will throw `ECONNREFUSED` errors.

 Follow the instructions below for [configuration](#configuration), with the exception that you should _not_ modify `REDIS_URL`, as it already points to the internal Redis server.

 ### App-only image